 Forteo & More: For stress fractures or bones that are slow to heal, the prescription Forteo can be a lifesaver.
 It is parathyroid hormone, and it speeds up the entire bone remodeling process.
 Maximum bone building occurs while you are sleeping when melatonin is high, so you can take Forteo at night to potentially maximize its effect.
 Taking melatonin before bed has been shown to help increase bone density (2).
 A prescription bone stimulator like EXOGEN can also be valuable.
 They are used by many professional athletes to speed up bone healing.

 Beware of Fosamax: If you get a bone density test and it shows osteopenia or osteoporosis, then your doctor might be tempted to prescribe the drug Fosamax or another bisphosphonate.
 Two popular versions are called alendronate and Prolia.
 These drugs stop the bone turnover process, often by suppressing osteoclasts.
 This can be beneficial in the short term because it stops bone from breaking down, but it also stops new healthy bone from growing.
 Long term, bisphosphonates can be dangerous because you are left with old brittle bone that can break easily.
-That is why after 5-7 years of being on bisphosphonates, some patients have experienced spontaneous fractures in their thigh bone (3).
+That is why after 5-7 years of being on bisphosphonates, some patients have experienced spontaneous fractures in their thigh bone after Fosamax (3) and now in 2017, in the spine after Prolia (4).
 Bisphosphonates are also not recommended for patients who might need dental work or implants because once a tooth is extracted, you can get osteonecrosis of the jaw where the jaw bone fails to heal.
 In contrast, Forteo is a prescription hormone (not a drug) that increases bone turnover and can lead to impressive bone density improvements.

 On a side note, beware of Prenisdone and other steroid medicines which can lead to rapid bone breakdown.
 See “Medicines that may cause bone loss”.